Hoyasumii/avengers-endgame/README.md

 NEBULA: [into an earpiece] Rhodey, careful on re-entry.
 There's an idiot on the landing zone.

 [She walks away.
 Moments later, just as Scott is getting back to his senses, Rhodey lands right in front of him without warning.
-This time Scott is so surprised, he dro
+This time Scott is so surprised, he drop